 Put and Delete with a condition

-You can write arbitrary conditions (e.g., a bank account balance must be equal to or more than zero) that you require a transaction to meet before being committed by having logic that checks the conditions in the transaction.
+You can write arbitrary conditions (for example, a bank account balance must be equal to or more than zero) that you require a transaction to meet before being committed by implementing logic that checks the conditions in the transaction.
 Alternatively, you can write simple conditions in a mutation operation, such as Put and Delete.

 When a Put or Delete operation includes a condition, the operation is executed only if the specified condition is met.
-If the condition fails to be satisfied when the operation is executed, an exception called UnsatisfiedConditionException is thrown.
+If the condition is not met when the operation is executed, an exception called UnsatisfiedConditionException will be thrown.

 Conditions for Put